taketwo/pmd_camboard_nano/README.md

 The driver is packaged as a nodelet, therefore it may be directly merged inside another ROS node to avoid unnecessary data copying.
 On the same time, it may be started standalone or withing a nodelet manager.
-The depth, amplitude, and point cloud data are retrieved from the device and processed only if there are subscribers on the corresponding topics.
+The distance, depth (see "Distance vs. depth images" section), amplitude, and point cloud data are retrieved from the device and processed only if there are subscribers on the corresponding topics.

 The `pmd_camboard_nano.launch` script (inspired by the [openni_launch][] stack in ROS) starts the driver nodelet along with the image rectification nodelets.